Bug report #13140

 It would be good if QGIS would replace such special characters with another character, like an "_" underscore.

-#2 Updated by Jukka Rahkonen almost 5 years ago
+#2 Updated by Jukka Rahkonen about 5 years ago

 I would say that dash sign should not be used in GeoPackage table names but unfortunately the standard does not deny it.